godotengine/godot-docs/classes/class_directory.rst

 - :ref:`int<class_int>` **get_space_left** **(** **)**

-On Unix desktop systems, return the available space on the current directory's disk.
+On UNIX desktop systems, returns the available space on the current directory's disk.
 On other platforms, this information is not available and the method returns 0 or -1.

 .. _class_Directory_method_list_dir_begin:

 - :ref:`Error<enum_@GlobalScope_Error>` **list_dir_begin** **(** :ref:`bool<class_bool>` skip_navigational=false, :ref:`bool<class_bool>` skip_hidden=false **)**

-Initialise the stream used to list all files and directories using the :ref:`get_next<class_Directory_method_get_next>` function, closing the current opened stream if needed.
+Initializes the stream used to list all files and directories using the :ref:`get_next<class_Directory_method_get_next>` function, closing the current opened stream if needed.
 Once the stream has been processed, it should typically be closed with :ref:`list_dir_end<class_Directory_method_list_dir_end>`.

 If you pass ``skip_navigational``, then ``.`` and ``..`` would be filtered out.